animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Finally, Mobi.
 He actually braided Lily's hair, I later found out.
 Mobi was 16, also prescribed benzos like I was, but he was there for years, a kid.
 This is the part I can't even believe as I write: he was in there for drug problems and addiction.
 No wonder, they'd been giving him benzos for 2 years at that point, on and perhaps-sporadically-off, from the age of 14.
 Acclimating to benzos, one's brain is going to be deprived of GABA and will want drugs.
 Benzos are a hard drug, and are as addictive as any hard drug.
 He was a 16-year-old drug addict, and they kept institutionalizing him for his drug issues and prescribing daily benzos.

-He was intelligent and kind.
+And he was intelligent and respectful and well mannered.
 There is no way he should've been in the hospital.
 He could've been a revolution leader or some shit.

-The next part of the story conveys some of my trauma, and issa be hard to write about.
+The next part of the story conveys some of my trauma, and it's goun be hard to write about.

 ### My trauma